zigasancin/wordpress-optimization-toolbox/plugins/autoptimize/readme.txt

 Autoptimize supports this, but it is not enabled by default because [non-local fonts might require some extra configuration](http://davidwalsh.name/cdn-fonts).
 But if you have your cross-origin request policy in order, you can tell Autoptimize to put your fonts on the CDN by hooking into the API, setting `autoptimize_filter_css_fonts_cdn` to `true` this way;

 `add_filter('autoptimize_filter_css_fonts_cdn',__return_true);`

+= I'm using Cloudflare, what should I enter as CDN root directory =

+Nothing, when on Cloudflare your autoptimized CSS/ JS is on the Cloudflare's CDN automatically.

 = How can I force the aggregated files to be static CSS or JS instead of PHP? =